umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-projects/yuliya-klochans-project.md

 The landlord didn't notice it, **and** it worked better than the ones before!

-Working further, Cohen designed a new version, this time using a shape called "[the Menger Sponge](http://blog.zacharyabel.com/wp-content/uploads/2012/02/Menger-stages-big.png)" (voiceover over animation of traveling through the Menger Sponge).
+Working further, Cohen designed a new version, this time using a shape called "{{% resource_link "2d0a86c3-4635-48c6-9ce0-c61a1877eb3d" "the Menger Sponge" %}}" (voiceover over animation of traveling through the Menger Sponge).
 The fractal's infinite "sponginess" allowed the antennae to receive multiple different signals.

 (soapy sponge used as prop; maybe host is in shower?)